Quick Answer: Palazzo Is Usually Better, But Venetian Can Be the Better Value

 For a deeper breakdown of how pricing shifts in Vegas, see our Las Vegas Hotel Deals guide.

-- you want to be closer to the main action
+- Easier access to the main resort action

 Final Verdict: Venetian vs Palazzo

 If pricing is similar, choose Palazzo.
-If Venetian is meaningfully cheaper, it becomes the better overall value.
+If Venetian is significantly cheaper or you specifically want more energy and convenience within the complex, Venetian can be the better value.

 Frequently Asked Questions